 It is also interesting and educational to learn about native plants and their traditional uses.
 Members research a different plant each month and share the information at each meeting.
 Guest speakers are scheduled when possible and a native plant sale is held each spring.
 If you are interested in incorporating natives in your landscape, Gibson Woods Wild Ones would be glad to help.

-Wild Ones 2017 and 2018 Upcoming Schedule
+Wild Ones 2018 Upcoming meeting Schedule